psu13/mutable-hakyll/posts/anti-social-2.md

 The one thing they did do was break up the back end into a lot of separate servers run by independent individuals.
-So instead of broadcasting your precious thoughts to every asshole on the Internet everywhere, all you do now is broadcast them to _just the assholes on server you picked to join_.
+So instead of broadcasting your precious thoughts to every asshole on the Internet everywhere, all you do now is broadcast them to _just the assholes on the server you picked to join_.
 To get more assholes to see it, users from the other servers have to follow you to open up a tube to get your posts from one server to the other.

 This, the nerds say, will fix everything, and create a system that can truly fulfill the